Sets with large intersection properties in metric spaces: Introduction

+When trying to adapt these definitions to other metric spaces, the problem with \eqref{gsets} is that we may have very few similarities or bi-Lipschitz maps and so we might end with a weak condition that fails to preserve some fundamental properties of $\Gg^s$-sets in $\R^d$.
+Indeed, as Example \ref{ejemplopegado} shows, it is possible to construct one of such metric spaces where there exists a large class of sets verifying \eqref{gsets} but, for example, which is not closed under countable intersections.
+Instead, provided that we have a dyadic-type partition, \eqref{nottrue} or \eqref{Bugeaud} give a better generalization.

 The existence of dyadic-type cubes in more general settings such as {\it spaces of homogeneous type} (quasi-metric spaces with a doubling Borel measure) is known since at least the work of M. Christ \cite{Ch} in 1990.
 More recently, T. Hytönen and A. Kairema \cite{HK} gave a sharper dyadic decomposition for any {\it geometrically doubling} metric space.
 One could then expect the results of Falconer \cite{F3} to be also valid in these metric (or quasi-metric) spaces.
 However, dyadic cubes in an arbitrary metric space as understood in \cite{Ch,HK} are not exactly perfect cubes as in $\R^d$ but rather {\it quasi-balls}: sets trapped in between a ball $B$ and a scalar multiple $\K B$, see $\S$\ref{DescDiadica} below.
 Thus, in the more general case, we only have an approximate idea of the diameter of a dyadic cube.
-The problem with this is that, a priory, we do not know whether \eqref{hauscontQ} -which plays a key role in many the proofs of \cite{F3}- holds or not in an arbitrary geometrically doubling metric space.
+The problem with this is that, a priory, we do not know whether the function $Q\mapsto\diam(Q)^s$ is sub-additive or not -a property that plays key role in many of the proofs of \cite{F3}.

 When we have a measure with enough regularity, a way to circumvent this is to change $\diam(Q)^s$ in \eqref{netwithdiam} for the measure of $Q$ taken with an appropriate exponent.
 For example, in $\R^d$ for $0<s\leqslant d$ and $0<r\leqslant\infty$ if we set